bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+Employee and Territory tables have a many-to-many relationship.
+Employees can have more than one territory, and territories can include more than one employee.
+The combination of an employee and territory ID is unique, which is why the two IDs are used as a composite key in the Employee Territories table.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+Document stores, like MongoDB, are appropriate in situations involving large amounts of unstructured data.
+For example, if you were scraping information from a number of different websites returned as JSON objects, it may be convenient to store these as documents instead of standardizing them first.

+SQL databases are more appropriate in cases where data in smaller and standardized, and where ACID must be guaranteed.
+For example, an bank accounting system.

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

+NewSQL is an emerging class of database technologies that try to combine the best of both SQL and NoSQL.
+Ideally, a NewSQL database could provide both the ACID guarantees of SQL and the scalability of NoSQL.

 ### Part 5 - Turn it in!
-Add all the files you wrote (`buddymove_holidayiq.py`, `northwind.py`), as well as this file with your answers to part 7, to your weekly repo (`DS-Unit-3-Sprint-2-SQL-and-Databases`).
+Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo (`DS-Unit-3-Sprint-2-SQL-and-Databases`).
 Commit, push, and await feedback from your PM.
 Thanks for your hard work!